In 2018, just 400 electric vehicles were registered in OPPD’s 13-county service territory. Today, there are more than 1,500.

 To locate public EV chargers near you, visit www.plugshare.com.
 There, you can also see the cost of charging, which varies per location.

-For information on EVs, including a cost comparison calculator, currently available rebates and incentives, visit OPPD.com/ev.
+For information on EVs, including a cost comparison calculator, visit OPPD.com/ev.

 Subscribe and receive updates on the latest news and postings!